h34tnet/ga-helloworld/README.md

 Done.

 Supplied are, respectively, HillClimberMain and GeneticMain.
 Note that both supply suboptimal solutions at best and might fail at coming up with ANY solution at all (especially the GeneticMain).

+Generally, the HillClimber quickly finds a bad solution (local minimum) while the Genetic Algorithm finds a better one but takes a lot longer.